AdoPiSoft-Plugins/dataplicity-plugin/README.md

-# dataplicity-plugin
+## v1.0.0
-Access your machine's admin like NGROK and you can also access your machine's shell, etc.
+* Access your machine's admin like NGROK and you can also access your machine's shell, etc.
+* Compatible with AdoPiSoft v6.0.0 and later